Long Island Harassment Defense Lawyer Protecting the Rights of the Accused

 What is Aggravated Harassment in New York?

 In severe cases, the crime can be charged as aggravated harassment rather than harassment.
-This crime can either be charged in the first or second degree.
+This crime can be charged in the first or second degree.
 Second-degree aggravated harassment, which is a class A misdemeanor, occurs when someone engages in certain behaviors with the intent to harass the victim.
 Examples of conduct that could be considered second-degree aggravated harassment include:

 - Making threats to harm the victim, their family, or their property